e9x/simple-socks/README.md

 Unlike simple-socks, the callbacks are based on modern promises.

+The return value is equivalent to [net.Server](https://nodejs.org/dist/latest-v16.x/docs/api/net.html#class-netserver) with a pre-defined listener for `connection`.

 #### authentication

 To make the socks5 server require username/password authentication, supply a function callback in the options as follows: